1,000+ Opportunities

 * Click here to begin your application in our Grants Portal * If you are unsure whether your organization qualifies or have any questions about this grant, please contact the SJF Grantmaking & Impact team at [email protected] as soon as possible.
 Please note that SJF offices are closed on Fridays.
 Share this opportunity widely with your networks!

-Based on current listing details, eligibility includes: Emerging BIPOC-led nonprofits in Idaho, Montana, Oregon, Washington.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Emerging BIPOC-led nonprofits in Idaho, Montana, Oregon, Washington.
+Confirm the full requirements in the official notice before applying.